richwill28/nus-cheatsheets/CS2040C/README.md

 searching and sorting algorithms, abstract data type, trees, heap, union-find, hash table, graphs, minimum spanning trees, convex hull, etc.

-CS2040C is one of the most useful programming module in NUS.
-This module was conducted on [Coursemology](https://coursemology.org/).
+CS2040C was taught in C++, and is one of the most useful module in NUS.
+However, one downside from this module is the fact that there was little programming involved, and C++ STL was not discussed at all.
+If you are keen on exploring about C++ STL rather than focusing more on the theory/design, then Prof. Steven Halim's iteration of CS2040C would be better.

 The lecture videos were recorded and uploaded to [YouTube](https://www.youtube.com/).
-Please feel free to contact me if you wish to access the videos.
+Feel free to contact me if you wish to access the videos.

 This folder contains all the assignments that I have done, but they are by no means the "model answers".
 I have also included two cheatsheets (credit to